Pet Pigs

-Thinking of Getting A Pig?
+Thinking of Getting Pigs?

 Pigs do make amazing pets, they are highly intelligent, sociable and very clean, they are relatively easy to care for, provided that you have done your research and can provide for their specific needs.
 Sadly too many people buy pigs from breeders without doing their research and soon realise they can’t cope or give the pigs a good home, that’s when we cane the call.

 We turn pigs away far too often, we are always full and can therefore only take in animals as we create space by rehoming the ones we have.
-In 2018 we rehomed only 7 pig and sadly turned away 125.

 Do your research and if pigs are for you and you can provide for their needs, you’ll love them.